 Netflix offers a ton of movies, but unless a movie is on the front page of the platform you might miss out on some great titles.
-The horror genre in particular is filled with a cluster Hollywood blockbusters, indie-horror or campy B-Horror some of them are great movies and some may leave you feeling unsatisfied.
+The horror genre in particular is filled with a of cluster Hollywood blockbusters, indie-horror, or campy B-Horror.
+Some of them are great movies and some may leave you feeling unsatisfied.
 Lucky for you, I've watched approximately 80% of them so that you don't have to.

 I will summarize what I believe to be the top 10 best horror movies on Netflix as well as a list of honorable mentions featuring blockbuster horror movies hidden on the platform.

 Maddie (Kate Siegal, The Haunting Of Hill Haus) is a deaf writer who retreats to a house in the woods to live a solitary life must fight for her life when a masked killer intends to make her his next victim.
 This home invasion movie relies very heavily on camera tricks to create suspense since there is almost no dialog through out the film.
 And for fans of The Haunting Of Hill House, if the suspense or feeling of dread in the Hush feels familiar it's because the director Mike Flannigan also created the Netflix blockbuster series.

 9. The Invitation (2015)